notificationapi-com/docs/docs/guides/web-push.md

 #### Problem

-Web push notifications do not show up and the following JSON body shows up in the backend.
+Web push notifications do not show up and the following JSON shows up in the backend.

 ```JavaScript